Last Updated on

 2. Proper Sleep Routine

 The most important treatment for extreme fatigue is a healthy sleep routine.
-Your child should get at least 8 to 10 hours of sleep necessary every night.
-So, you must make sure that he gets his due rest!
-Set a fixed bedtime routine for him, that means no devices before bedtime, no heavy meals within 2 hours of bedtime, and a peaceful, dimly-lit bedroom.
+Your child should get at least 8 to 10 hours of sleep every night.
+To make sure that he gets his due rest, set a fixed bedtime routine for him.
+That means no devices before bedtime, no heavy meals within 2 hours of bedtime, and a peaceful, dimly-lit bedroom.

 3. Regular Exercise and Sun Exposure